 Our pupils increasingly use mobile phones, tablets and computers on a daily basis.
 They are a source of fun, entertainment, communication and education.
 However, we know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive communications, to enticing children to engage in sexually harmful conversations, webcam photography, encouraging radicalisation or face-to-face meetings.
-The school's e-safety policy available on our website explains how we aim to keep pupils safe in school.
+The school's online safety policy explains how we aim to keep pupils safe in school which includes reasonable filters and monitoring.
 Cyberbullying and sexting by pupils, via texts and emails, will be treated as seriously as any other type of bullying and in the absence of a child protection concern will be managed through our anti-bullying and confiscation procedures.